Home

 (1867-1936)

-Elizabeth (Minerd) Miller Rosensteel Zadowsky Wilson was born on July 15, 1867 (or 1872) at Rogers Mills, Fayette County, PA, the daughter of Joel and Catherine (Seneff) Minerd.
-She was married at least four times.
+Elizabeth (Minerd) Rosensteel Zadowsky Wilson was born on July 15, 1867 (or 1872) at Rogers Mills, Fayette County, PA, the daughter of Joel and Catherine (Seneff) Minerd.
+She was married at least three times.

 They often returned to their mountain homeplace for visits.
 The April 21, 1899 issue of the Connellsville Courier reported that "James Rosensteel of Hogg's spent Sunday with his father in law, Joel Minerd."

-By August 1913, Elizabeth had married her third husband, Peter Zadowsky, according to a family history prepared that year.
+By August 1913, Lizzie had married her second husband, Peter Zadowsky ( ? - ? ), according to a family history prepared that year.
 Nothing further is known about Zadowsky, but is being researched.

-In the Bible of Elizabeth's brother, William Henry "Squire" Miner, are inscriptions stating that she died in 1943 at the age of 76.
+In the Bible of Lizzie 's brother, William Henry "Squire" Miner, are inscriptions stating that she died in 1943 at the age of 76.
 Why this record is different than the actual record is unknown.